-81. Sale, dispensing and transportation of liquor
+77. Sale, dispensing and transportation of liquor

-- (1) For the duration of the Easter period, the sale of liquor- - (a) by a licensed premises for off-site consumption, is prohibited; and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 68(3). - (2) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (3) Any person who fails to comply with, or contravenes a provision of subregulations (1) and (2), commits an offence and is, on conviction liable to a fine or to imprisonment for a period not exceeding six months, or to both such fine and imprisonment.
+- (1) The sale of liquor- - (a) by a licensed premises for off-site consumption, is permitted during licensed trading hours, subject to the laws governing such licenses; and - (b) by a licensed premises for on-site consumption is permitted, subject to strict adherence to the curfew contemplated in regulation 66. - (2) The consumption of liquor in public places, except in licensed on-site consumption premises, is not permitted. - (3) The transportation of liquor is permitted. - (4) The sale and consumption of liquor in contravention of subregulations (1) and (2) is an offence.